saltydk/docusaurus/saltbox/docs/reference/guides/cloudbox.md

 - Run the preinstall command.

-  This step will create the specified user account, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed. <br />
+  This step will create the specified user account, add it to sudoers, update the kernel, edit GRUB configuration, install Rclone, and reboot the server if needed.

   ``` shell